November 23th, Experimental Sound and Performance Festival, Kunst Kultur Quartier, Nürnberg

 Held off site at the Prison Palace, renowned for the incaceration of Casanova, Cheang's work traces the transformation of confinement and surveillance technologies within digital culture.

-Site specific sound installtion for Reservoir Festival in the Black Forest
+Site specific sound installation for Reservoir Festival at the Linachtalsperre Dam in the Black Forest

 Sonic Profiles sonifies the meta-data from the Twitter accounts of well-known public entities: Donald Trump, Narendra Modi, Justin Bieber, Rihanna, Taylor Swift, Rihanna, Lady Gaga, YouTube, CNN and the BBC.
 By translating Twitter data into sound in real time, this multi-channel composition questions what it means, via the logic of data extraction, to be reduced to streams of data.
 By abstracting human bodies into data flows, online surveillance networks create profiles of the subjects of such surveillance – our data doubles.
 Considering the extent to which we watch each other via social media, personal identity becomes a commodity and our humanness itself is increasingly defined by our data-selves.
 Within a culture of permanent online connectivity, who are we to these ubiquitous algorithms and the data broker industry who programs them?